Mike Bost

-Michael Joseph Bost (/ˈbɔːst/ BAWST; born December 30, 1960) is an American politician.
-A member of the Republican Party, he has served as the U.S. representative for Illinois's 12th congressional district since 2015.
-From 1995 to 2015, Bost was a member of the Illinois House of Representatives, representing the 115th district.
-Before holding elected office, he was a firefighter.
+Michael Joseph Bost (/ˈbɔːst/ BAWST; born December 30, 1960) is an American politician serving as the U.S. representative for Illinois's 12th congressional district since 2015.
+Previously, Bost was a member of the Illinois House of Representatives, representing the 115th district from 1995 to 2015.
+Before entering politics, he was a firefighter.
+He is a member of the Republican Party.

+Bost was first elected in 2014, defeating Democratic incumbent William Enyart.

+Bost is a member of the moderate Republican Governance Group and Republican Main Street Partnership.

 Early life and career

 Bost was raised Baptist and graduated from Murphysboro High School.
 He attended a firefighter academy program offered by the University of Illinois, later becoming a firefighter.
 Because the firefighter program isn't a college-level degree, he is one of two current Representatives to not have attended a college program leading to a college degree (the other being Lauren Boebert).
 He served in the United States Marine Corps from 1979 to 1982.

 Bost ran his family's trucking business for ten years.
 Since 1989, he and his wife Tracy have owned and operated White House Salon in Murphysboro.

 Bost was a member of the Jackson County Board from 1984 to 1988, the treasurer of Murphysboro Township from 1989 to 1992, and trustee of Murphysboro Township from 1993 to 1995, until his election to the Illinois House of Representatives.